terraform-google-modules/terraform-google-sql-db/modules/secure-mysql/README.md

 *   User and password of the MySQL user can be set as configurations of the application, or GKE secrets.

-*   All applications should construct SQL queries following the principles and libraries described in go/safesqltypes to meet Requirement 3.1.
+*   All applications should construct SQL queries following principles and libraries that protect against SQL Injection Attacks.

 ### Human Access to the Cloud SQL instance data.